jasonli0616/PythonMySequel/docs/getting_started/sql_injection.md

 SELECT * FROM `accounts`
 WHERE username='{input_username}' AND password='{input_password}';
 ```
-Using `OR 1=1`, the attacker is able to gain access to an account without the password./
+Using `OR 1=1`, the attacker is able to gain access to an account without the password.\
 This works because even if the password is incorrect, `1=1` is always true.

 `{input_username}` = bob_jones\